cmu-delphi/delphi-epidata/docs/api/covidcast-signals/chng.md

 June 16th.

 As doctor’s visits data are available at a significant and variable latency, the signal experiences heavy backfill with data delayed for a couple of weeks.
-Note that we expect estimates available for the most recent X days to be substantially revised due to later data revisions, estimates for past dates are more static due to these revisions having already occured.
+We expect estimates available for the most recent X days to change substantially in later data revisions.
+Estimates for dates more than W days in the past are expected to remain fairly static, as most major revisions have already occurred.

 We are currently working on adjustments to correct for this.